Bahai Library Online

 sorted by

-1. Bahá'í Faith in the Arabic Speaking Middle East, The: Part 1 (1753-1863), by Ramsey Zeine (2006).
+1. 2006.
+Bahá'í Faith in the Arabic Speaking Middle East, The: Part 1 (1753-1863).
+Ramsey Zeine.
 Bábí and early Bahá'í links to the Arab world and the Arabic language; the identity of the Faith is a fusion of Persian and Arab origins.
+Articles.

-4. Ideology, Ethics, and Philosophical Discourse in Eighteenth-Century Iran, by Juan Cole (1989 Winter).
+4. 1989 Winter.
+Ideology, Ethics, and Philosophical Discourse in Eighteenth-Century Iran.
+Juan Cole.
 Intellectual biography as a discipline assumes that the life and thought of an individual can shed light on an epoch.
 This paper examines 1700s Iran via the Shi'i scholar Mohammad Mehdi Niraq (d.
 1794).
 No mention of the Bábí or Bahá'í Faiths.
+Articles.

-6. Literary History of Persia, Volume 4: Modern Times (1500-1924), by E. G. Browne (1928/1959).
+6. 1928/1959.
+Literary History of Persia, Volume 4: Modern Times (1500-1924).
+E. G. Browne.
 Volume 4 contains the first extensive catalogue of Bábí and Bahá'í literature published in English.
 To this day, the four-volume set is an essential text for students of Iranian literature.
+Books.

 • search for parts of tags or alterate spellings